redwanidm/QWQYoutubeSummarizerAI/README.md

 # YouTube Summarizer

-An AI-powered YouTube summarizer that extracts key points from any public YouTube video in any language.
+An AI-powered free YouTube summarizer that extracts key points from any public YouTube video in any language.
 Supports multilingual summarization and translation in Arabic, English, and French.

 ## Features